Check out the PHOTO GALLERYfor help with identification and to see at a glance when a permit is needed. The flowcharts below can also guide you.

 If you need a permit, fill out thisFORM to request one from your local Illinois Department of Natural Resources (IDNR) district wildlife biologist.

-Before you tackle this job, know that there are several reasons why it is often more convenient tohire a professional.
+Before you tackle wildlife removal, know that there are several reasons why it is often more convenient tohire a professional.

 It is safer for a trained professional to capture a wild animal.
 Trapping a wild animal carries the risk of physical injury, and wildlife can be carriers of diseases that are transmittable to people.

-While it may cost more, it is convenient.
+While hiring a professional may cost more, it is convenient.
 Nuisance wildlife control operators already have the necessary permits and training to do the job.

 Some animals must be humanely euthanized after they are captured.
 You should hire a professional if you do not have the skill or ability to do this part of the job.